andersonion/SAMBA/README.md

 https://github.com/jamesjcook/pipeline_utilities/blob/master/civm_simple_util.pm

-For the current version, the data is setup in: study_variables.pm, where plenty of examples abound.
+For the current version, a pipeline run is setup in: study_variables.pm, where plenty of examples abound.

 The pipeline is initiated by running: